 Velva - Drake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Velva - Drake is a town of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Velva - Drake who work in management occupations (16.36%), office and administrative support (11.52%), and sales jobs (7.39%).

-The education level of Velva - Drake citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.43% of adults 25 and older in Velva - Drake have a college degree.
+The percentage of adults in Velva - Drake who are college-educated is close to the national average for all communities of 21.84%: 19.43% of the adults in Velva - Drake have a bachelor's degree or advanced degree.

 The per capita income in Velva - Drake in 2022 was $39,256, which is upper middle income relative to North Dakota and the nation.
 This equates to an annual income of $157,024 for a family of four.
 However, Velva - Drake contains both very wealthy and poor people as well.